 • If you’re worried about food sticking to the baking dish, spray it with non-stick cooking spray first.

-If you like, you can garnish the dish with vegan cheese and a dusting of chopped fresh chives.
+• If you like, you can garnish the dish with vegan cheddar cheese shreds and a dusting of chopped fresh chives.

 Other Ingredient Ideas